vivaria/edisonrul.ing/docs/source/cards/s/sakuretsu-armor.md

 ### Card Rulings

-●Sakuretsu Armor targets 1 monster.
+*   Sakuretsu Armor targets 1 monster.
-●If the turn player chains Book of Moon to Sakuretsu Armor to flip the attacking monster face-down, then the attacking monster is not destroyed by Sakuretsu Armor.
+*   If the turn player chains Book of Moon to Sakuretsu Armor to flip the attacking monster face-down, then the attacking monster is not destroyed by Sakuretsu Armor.